SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 Now that Bloc's design is stabilizing, this book presents its first tutorial.
 Future changes should mostly be minor \(e.g. method renaming\).

-In this tutorial you will build a memory game.
+In this tutorial, you will build a memory game.
 Given a provided model of a game, we will focus on creating a UI for it.

 ### Memory game

 Let us have a look at what we want to build with you: a simple Memory game.
 In a memory game, players need to find pairs of similar cards.
-In each round a player turns over two cards at a time.
+In each round, a player turns over two cards at a time.
 If the two cards show the same symbol they are removed and the player gets a point.
 If not, they are both returned facedown.